 Dining: In addition to light breakfast, guests can dine at the Palladio Restaurant at the vineyard for lunch and dinner.
 The Northern Italian-inspired menu is brought to life through Virginia produce via the work of Executive Chef Michael Clough.

-Wines: Winemaker Luca Paschina is well-known for producing some of the highest quality wines in Virginia.
+Wine Highlight: Winemaker Luca Paschina is well-known for producing some of the highest-quality wines in Virginia.
 Barboursville's shining achievement is its Octagon blend, created from Bordeaux varietals, merlot, cabernet franc, cabernet sauvignon, and petit verdot.

-Nestled among the vines of Stinson Vineyards, The Inn at Stinson Vineyards is a beautiful, relaxing bed and breakfast that provides panoramic views of the Blue Ridge Mountains.
-The inn offers a hot breakfast each morning, a pristine pool for a refreshing dip during the summer months, and outdoor patios where you can enjoy the surrounding landscape.
+- The Inn at Stinson Vineyards—Crozet: Relaxing bed and breakfast with panoramic views of the Blue Ridge Mountains, a pristine pool for a refreshing dip during the summer months, and outdoor patio space.

 Hope & Glory Inn